 If you are struggling with weight excess you are more likely to be older than your slim friends!!!
-A famous saying of Thomas Sydenham, a 17th century English physician, states: “man is as old as his arteries.”
+A famous saying of Thomas Sydenham, a 17th-century English physician, states: “man is as old as his arteries.”

 The scientists also found that the arteries of heavily overweight young teenagers were so clogged with fat that they were as narrow as adults three decades older than them!!!
 So if you are struggling with weight excess you are more likely to be older than your slim friends.
 Data from The Cardiovascular Risk in Young Finns Study, the Childhood Determinants of Adult Health Study, the Bogalusa Heart Study, and the Muscatine Study for the International Childhood Cardiovascular Cohort (I3C) Consortium show that the number of childhood risk factors is predictive of higher CIMT when measured at ages 9, 12, 15, and 18 years.
 To give an example, a 9-year-old obese child with two additional risk factors would have double the risk of a CIMT in the top decile of the adult distribution, as compared with a child without cardiovascular risk factors.
-And vice versa, a recent study also suggests that weigh loss is associated with CIMT reduction.
+And vice versa, a recent study also suggests that weight loss is associated with CIMT reduction.

-To summarize all above, although, there’s no magic pill to lose weight, being slim is a sign of being healthy and natural way to increase your longevity.
+To summarize all above, although, there’s no magic pill to lose weight, being slim is a sign of being a healthy and natural way to increase your longevity.